yerfor/SyntaSpeech/README.md

 #### Data Preparation

-You can directly use our binarized datasets for LJSpeech and Biaobei.
-Download them from [this link]() and unzip them into the `data/binary/` folder.
+You can directly use our binarized datasets for [LJSpeech](https://drive.google.com/file/d/1WfErAxKqMluQU3vupWS6VB6NdehXwCKM/view?usp=sharing) and [Biaobei](https://drive.google.com/file/d/1-ApEbBrW5kfF0jM18EmW7DCsll-c1ROp/view?usp=sharing).
+Download them and unzip them into the `data/binary/` folder.

 As for LibriTTS, you can download the raw datasets and process them with our `data_gen` modules.
 Detailed instructions can be found in [dosc/prepare_data](docs/prepare_data.md).